 Late last year Evolution Gaming proposed a buyout deal of another online gambling development giant, NetEnt.
 The buyout deal, which Evolution Gaming had previously expected to close on the 2nd of November 2020, finally came to fruition in December.

 It sees the company take its total shareholding in the Stockholm-listed casino games developer NetEnt to 96.8%.
 Evolution Gaming has offered 0.1306 shares for each share in NetEnt bring the total value to SEK 19.6bn for all.
 The offer from Evolution Gaming effectively NetEnt’s share price by 43% compared to their closing price on the Nasdaq Stockholm as of the end of June 2020.

 Evolution Gaming showed strong financial growth in 2020 with revenue figures for the second quarter of 2020 growing by 48% compared to 2019.
 The growth was primarily due to an increased demand for strong online casino products as land-based casinos and retail venues remained closed.
 In the same year, Evolution also acquired the Red Tiger brand.
 2020 also saw Evolution open two new state-of-the-art live casino studios.
 These were launched in Pennsylvania in North America and Lithuania.
 12 new titles were also released by the brand in 2020, including the bonus-packed Crazy Time.

-Along with being named the Online Casino Supplier of the Year, the brand was also awarded double victory at the Gaming Intelligence Awards where they were crowned Casino Supplier of the Year and winning Game of the Year with their Monopoly Live title.
+Along with being named the Online Casino Supplier of the Year, providing the best real money online pokies around, the brand was also awarded double victory at the Gaming Intelligence Awards where they were crowned Casino Supplier of the Year and winning Game of the Year with their Monopoly Live title.

 Their strong growth in the industry along with the recent acquisition of NetEnt means the Evolution brand is well positioned to further expand their brand in the United States market in the coming months.